Chart Color Schemes

 Warilla is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Warilla's dwelling structure at the latest Census showed 70.9% houses and 29.1% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Regional NSW's 82.6% houses and 17.4% other dwellings.
-Home ownership in Warilla was at 35.7%, with mortgaged dwellings at 22.1% and rented ones at 42.2%.
-The median monthly mortgage repayment was $1,733, aligning with the Regional NSW average, while median weekly rent was $300, compared to Regional NSW's $330.
+Warilla's dwelling structures, as per the latest Census, consisted of 70.9% houses and 29.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Regional NSW's 82.6% houses and 17.4% other dwellings.
+Home ownership in Warilla stood at 35.7%, with mortgaged dwellings at 22.1% and rented ones at 42.2%.
+The median monthly mortgage repayment was $1,733, aligning with Regional NSW's average, while the median weekly rent was $300, compared to Regional NSW's $330.
 Nationally, Warilla's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing